shashiX07/Niblie/README.md

 ## 🆕 Version 0.2.0 Updates

 * Added working Ad Blocker for YouTube and Spotify
 * Autofill Engine for form filling with JSON or ENV-style input
 * Supports DevTools injection
-* Previos bug updates and UI fixes
+* Previous bug updates and UI fixes

+---

 ## 🌟 Features